moonstone1024/ptd-tool-binaryeater/README.md

 binaryeater is no longer contactable.

-All mentions of "I" in the main text will refer to binaryeater/
+All mentions of "I" in the main text will refer to binaryeater.

 ## Main text begins here